 Is there a Creator?
 In cinematic history, the notion of creation has been at the heart of a multitude of scripts and screenplays.
 From Frankenstein to Blade Runner, we can see that some of Hollywood’s greatest filmmakers still see the origins story of life as a necessary question to be considered.
 Ridley Scott attempts to take on this age-old query in Alien: Covenant, but merely proves that even with the best of intentions, man’s futile attempts at creating new life leads to less than satisfactory results.

 In the beginning was the Word, and the Word was with God, and the Word was God.
-He was in the beginning with God.
-All things were made through him, and without him was not any thing made that was made.
+He was at the beginning with God.
+All things were made through him, and without him was not anything made that was made.
 John 1:1-3

 This reinforcement can be found in the Bible and is labelled as special revelation.
 Studied and scrutinised documentation that comes alongside science and nature to prove that there is an architect behind the beautiful architecture of the world and those who live in it.